mommi84/horn-concerto/README.md

 python horn_concerto_parallel.py
 ```

 This will start a rule-mining task on http://dbpedia.org/sparql using default parameter values.
-Rules will be saved in files as `OUTPUT_FOLDER/rules-*.tsv`.
+Rules will be saved in files as `rules-*.tsv`.

 ## Mining data dumps